AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 ------------------

 To fire (play back) a cue, raise the fader.
-(Make sure there are no values in the programmer by pressing the \<Clear\> button, because anything in the programmer will override the playback).
+(Make sure there are no values in the programmer by pressing the <Keys.HardKey>Clear</Keys.HardKey> button, because anything in the programmer will override the playback).

 -   You can fire several cues at once.